 From 1 September 2013 the Academy Trust began operating a wholly-owned subsidiary called Govinda's Limited.
-The subsidiary was created to take over the kitchen operation at Avanti Schools and to ensure that the catering operations are run in an efficient and cost effective way.
+The subsidiary was created to manage the kitchen operation at Avanti Schools and to ensure that the catering operations are run in an efficient and cost-effective way.
 The subsidiary operates school kitchens at the majority of Avanti Schools.
-Last year it also began to start operations in the new SW schools.
-It continues to generate income from other contracts outside the Avanti family.
-Govinda's Limited has been impacted by Covid-19 and has consequently made a smaller profit in the year.
+The company has managed to turn a profit in the current year following a tough pandemic in the previous year.